Phil Parsons: Winston Cup

 In 1984, Hayes and Parsons joined the Cup Series and ran twenty-two races, posting three top-eight finishes and ended the season placing 24th in the standings, second behind Rusty Wallace for NASCAR Rookie of the Year.
 The same year, his Busch ride was bought by Jack Ingram and Parsons ran five races for him, and had two top-five finishes.
 In 1985, he ran the full season, splitting time between Jackson Bros.
 Motorsports and Roger Hamby's car.
 Despite four top-tens, he failed to finish in thirteen races, and wound up 21st in points.

 In 1986, Parsons ran seventeen races, and had a best finish of fifth at Talladega.
 He had four more top-tens, but finished twenty-seventh in the final standings.
 The following season, he got his first full-time Cup ride, with the Jackson brothers, when he signed on to drive their No. 55 Oldsmobile, garnering seven top-tens and a fourteenth-place finish in the final points standings.
 In 1988, Parsons led 52 laps at the Winston 500 and achieved his only Cup win.
 He also had a career-best points finish of ninth that season.
 The next season, however, he only had two top-five finishes and lost his ride at the end of the season.

-Parsons began 1990 driving the No. 4 car for Morgan-McClure Motorsports, but was released only three races into the season.
+Parsons began 1990 driving the No. 4 car for Morgan–McClure Motorsports, but was released only three races into the season.
 He ran at Bristol for Jackson in a one-race deal, finishing the race in 25th, and also drove for Phil Barkdoll and Lake Speed.
 He made his most starts with the fledgling Diamond Ridge Motorsports, his best finish with them was a 21st at Darlington.
 He did not run the Cup series in 1991, but rather a handful of Busch races in his own equipment leased from Diamond Ridge.
 He had two top-tens, including a fourth-place finish at Darlington.
 After beginning 1992 with a tenth-place at the Daytona 500 with Melling Racing, he returned to Busch to run seven races, and had five top-tens.

 In 1993, Parsons returned to the Cup Series, running the No. 41 Chevy for Larry Hedrick Motorsports.
-Despite an eighth-place finish at North Carolina Speedway, Parsons was released near the end of the season.
+Despite an eighth-place finish at Rockingham Speedway, Parsons was released near the end of the season.
 Phil ended the 1993 season with a ninth place finish at Atlanta Motor Speedway while driving for Butch Mock Motorsports.